KateMcGuane/magkapares/README.md

 # Magkapares

-Magkapares is the Tagalog (Filipino) equivalent of the word "pairs".
+Magkapares is the Tagalog (Filipino) equivalent of the word "Pairs".
 This project was inspired by my own learning of the Tagalog language.
 I wanted to create an interactive learning game based on the memory card game.
 This game will exercise memory and recollection, all the while learning a new language.
 It is suitable for children and adults alike.
 The website acts as a stepping stone to learning more about the Phillippines, in a fun way through learning a language.